Fasermaler/DCS-Guides-and-Notes/DCS F-14/DCS F-14.md

    - Fuel Panel should display a fuel quantity of 2000 lbs
    - Wing Sweep Indicator should display 45 degrees of sweep
    - AoA Indicator will display 17 units of AoA
-   - Engine Panel 'OFF' display will disappear and all engine RPM bars will be filled with some amount of RPM
+   - Engine Panel 'OFF' display will disappear
+     - RPM: 96%
+   - Oxygen Level: 2L
+   - L and R FUEL FLOW lights illuminated

 10. Disengage the Master Test switch by pulling it out